bucketeer-io/bucketeer-code-refs-action/README.md

 ## How It Works

 The action scans your repository for feature flag references by analyzing code patterns such as `variation('my-flag')`, `getBooleanValue('my-flag')`, and similar SDK method calls.
-It supports multiple programming languages including JavaScript, TypeScript, Python, Go, Java, Ruby, and others.

 ## Branch Configuration